Lead Form: Sections

 You can now control when a section appears based on how a client answers a previous question.

 This allows you to show only relevant follow-up questions and keep the form shorter and more focused.
+Each "conditional" section is tied to a trigger question in your form.

 How conditional sections work